endromo/leaderboard_crypto/README.md

-# 🏆 Trading Leaderboard System
+# 🏆 Crypto Trading Leaderboard System

 A high-performance, real-time trading leaderboard system built with Rust, Next.js, and PostgreSQL.
 Track and rank traders by their performance metrics including ROI, P&L, and trading volume.